-Another groundbreaking exhibition from Vienna’s Kunsthistorisches Museum, this time featuring Caravaggio, Bernini and early 17th century art from Rome.
+Another groundbreaking exhibition from Vienna’s Kunsthistorisches Museum, this time featuring Caravaggio, Bernini and other early 17th century artists from Rome.

 - First-of-its-kind (outside Italy) exhibition of early baroque works

-- Over 70 masterpieces brought together from all over the world
+- Over 70 masterpieces collated from all over the world

 - Juxtaposes paintings with sculptures to present the revolutionary artistic context of the time and place